Challenges

 Relevant stakeholders

-- Direct: Suppliers, local communities
+- Suppliers, local communities

-- Indirect: Shareholders and investors, creditors, industry groups
+- Shareholders and investors, creditors, industry groups

-Responsible Executive (as of April 2022)
+Responsible executive (as of April 2025)

-Corporate Officer and Vice President of Business Headquarters
+Director Corporate Officer and Vice President of Business Headquarters

 Efficient logistics promotion task force system (Promoting efficient logistics)